 Take the money you're losing in paying salespeople's high base salaries for manual prospecting efforts they either don't do or aren't effective in doing and invest in your inbound marketing funnel and RevOps automation from the first customer touchpoint through renewal or offboarding.

-Then, watch your salespeople double, triple, or even quadruple their results when they get to show up to a calendar of qualified sales meetings instead of sitting there sending individual emails to bad email addresses to prospects who died 10 years ago.
+Then, watch your salespeople 2x, 3x, or 4x their results when they get to show up to a calendar of qualified sales meetings instead of sitting there sending individual emails to bad email addresses to prospects who died 10 years ago.

 Sales training alone won’t fix your revenue problems.

 Sales coaching alone won’t fix your revenue problems.

 A new sales playbook won’t fix your revenue problems.